West India Regiments: Uniform and traditions

 For the first half century of its existence the WIR wore the standard uniform (shako, red coat and dark coloured or white trousers) of the British line infantry of the period.
 The various units were distinguished by differing facing colours.
 One unusual feature was the use of slippers rather than heavy boots.
 In 1856 a very striking uniform was adopted for the regiments, modelled on that of the French Zouaves (see illustrations above).
 It comprised a red fez wound about by a white turban, scarlet sleeveless jacket with elaborate yellow braiding worn over a long-sleeved white waistcoat, and dark blue voluminous breeches piped in yellow.
+The regiment wore the white tassel on the fez which had distinguished the 1st WIR until the amalgamation of 1888, except for the regimental band which wore yellow.

-This distinctive uniform was retained for full dress throughout the regiment until 1914 and by the band alone until disbandment in 1927.
+The distinctive uniform described was retained for full dress throughout the regiment until 1914 and by the band alone until disbandment in 1927.
 It survives as the full dress of the band of the modern Barbados Defence Force.